micapam/jm-info/content/posts/2016-03-04-the-view-from-nowhere.md

 source:
   publication: Sydney Review of Books
   url: http://www.sydneyreviewofbooks.com/the-view-from-nowhere/
+teaser: The idea of world literature, taken as a whole rather than divided into many national or linguistically based literatures, is a paradoxical one.
+How can we speak of a ‘literature’ that encompasses far too many languages to master in a single lifetime?
+For the purposes of the study of literature, what constitutes the ‘world’?
 ---

 My latest piece for the Sydney Review of Books examines Aamir Mufti’s _Forget English!
 Orientalisms and World Literature_ and Rebecca Walkowitz’s _Born Tranlated: The Contemporary Novel in the Age of World Literature_.
 Both books look at world literature from different slants, Mufti via Edward Said’s Orientalism with particular attention to the literatures of the Indian subcontinent, while Walkowitz addresses the way translation affects literature and is represented within it.